nicksettoon/the-forest/readme.md

 ## 3| The Good Stuff (Prime Sauce (Gold Dust (Choice Meat (aka lil juicy (aka nirvana (aka bird up!))))))

-### Assume everything is infinitely more complicated than you think it is

-### Surround yourself with good people

-> People are your armor, money is your weapon.
-Not a perfect analogy, but one I like.
-Why would you surround yourself with anything less than those you hold in S-tier.

 ### Do stuff immediately

 > [[Run]]